 It is a gem.

 Having a craving for barbecue (BBQ) with all the fixings?
 Smokey G's Smokehouse is your spot.
 All their meat is slow-smoked with fruitwood, giving you a flavor you can’t resist.
 Located at Valade Park adjacent to the Aretha Franklin Amphitheater, Smokey G's is a go-to for lunch, especially if you are in the downtown area.

 Here I had the beef brisket sandwich, and the meat was so tender it melted in my mouth.
 Once you have had Smokey G's BBQ, you are hooked.

 Great Lakes Coffee is an all-around cool spot to be.
 Not only are their aesthetics great, so is the coffee, which is due in large part to their direct relationships with the farmers that they buy coffee from.
 They work with them to tweak and develop new strategies to improve the coffee which they roast and brew.

 So, whenever I am in Midtown, I stop at the Woodward Avenue location.
 My favorite drink is their chai latte.
 They also have a great selection of desserts (including vegan options too) so I always grab a cookie or a Danish.

 Looking for something different, ima is a cool place to check out.
 They serve up a modern spin on Japanese noodles and other dishes.
-Recently, I went to ima’s Cortown location (they have another place in Midtown and Madison Heights, each has their own unique twists) for the first time and had one of their udon noodle entrees, which was packed with flavor.
+They have locations in Midtown and Madison Heights, and each has its own unique twists.
+When visiting for the first time, I had one of their udon noodle entrees which was packed with flavor.